urbanski/010_Civ5Save/README.md

-# 010_Civ5Save
-An 010 Editor template for Civ5Save files
+An 010 Editor template for Civilization 5 save files.